This article was written by Nick Gausling, former Cansultant.

 Getting paid by a satisfied customer for providing a quality product or service is a primary goal of virtually every business, so doesn’t it make sense to ensure that you’re providing those customers with payments options that are relevant to the times?
 After all, it’s rarely a bad idea to make it easier for a customer to give you money.

 Do you need help refining your business strategy?
-Connect with Nick to discuss how he can help optimize your business.

 Not sure what expertise you need?
 Our concierge is happy to discuss your needs and match you with the best suited consultant.
 On Cansulta, you can browse consultants by expertise, and connect with vetted professionals in Intro sessions FREE.